puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 The new EE should:

-* base on the latest stable version of the `ansible-runner` image from `https://quay.io`
+* be based on the latest stable version of the `ansible-runner` image from `https://quay.io`
 * use the `ansible.cfg` in the `techlab` folder
 * contain the `pyfiglet` python3 module
 * contain the collection `containers.podman` and `ansible.posix`